ZelinXu2000/ZelinXu2000.github.io/_news/announcement_2.md

 related_posts: false
 ---

-My 1st-author paper got accepted by SIGSPATIAL 2023.
+My first paper was accepted at SIGSPATIAL 2023.